 Saved Through a Prison Ministry

 Thank God, a well-known evangelistic group was touring with sports stars and actors who were giving their testimonies of Jesus.
-I would have missed the tour through the jail if I hadn’t faked a heart attack thinking that would get me back home.
+I would have missed the tour through the jail if I hadn’t feigned an illness thinking that would get me back home.
 I spent several days handcuffed to a bed in Florida Hospital before they gave me a clean bill of health and send me back to the jail.

 Bill Glass Champions for Life was there on the day I returned to general pop.
 I gave my heart to the Lord and was prepared for whatever I might face.
 God spoke clearly to my heart that I would be released on the 40th day.
 It was an impossibility because the judge had already denied me bond two times, even with an ankle bracelet on home arrest, and had gone on vacation.
 He wouldn’t be back until well after the 40th day.